Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   sudo sed -i 's/#KillUserProcesses=no/KillUserProcesses=yes/' /etc/systemd/logind.conf
   systemctl restart systemd-logind
   ```
-- (SKIP AT FIRST) Install all-ways-egpu if eGPU isn’t primary
+- (DEPRECATED - Fallback Only) Install all-ways-egpu if eGPU isn’t primary
   ```bash
   # If supergfxctl do not handle the hotplug try to install all-ways-egpu to set AMD eGPU as primary for GNOME Wayland -- this is a plan b, should not be used at first.
 First test the setup without, in other words skip to the switcheroo-control
   if !
 DRI_PRIME=1 glxinfo | grep -i radeon; then